 »The John C. Danforth Center on Religion and Politics has decided to build on the strengths of its two-year postdoctoral program.
 To that end, it expanded the postdoctoral competition to take the place, at least for this year, of the dissertation completion fellowships.
 We will not accept applications for dissertation completion fellowships until further notice offered on this website.
 For information on the postdoctoral program, please see here.

-The John C. Danforth Center at Washington University in St. Louis is pleased to offer up to two fellowships to support completion of a dissertation pertaining to religion and politics in the United States.
-Fellows will spend the 2014-2015 academic year in residence at Washington University.
-While most of their time will be devoted to writing, fellows will contribute to the Center’s intellectual life by organizing a small event of interest to the wider University and general public and by participating in the Center’s weekly colloquium.
-Teaching opportunities may be available but are not required as part of the dissertation fellowship.
+The John C. Danforth Center at Washington University in St. Louis is pleased to offer up to two fellowships in residence to support completion of a dissertation pertaining to religion and politics in the United States.
+At Washington University, fellows will devote their time to writing and will contribute to the intellectual life of the Center by participating in the Religion and Politics colloquium.

-Compensation: Fellows will receive a stipend of $28,000 and a limited allowance for relocation.
-They will be given additional support for organizing their public event.
+Compensation: Fellows will receive a stipend of $28,000 and a limited allowance for actual relocation expenses.
 Some funds may be available for professional travel.
 Fellows will be expected to continue their medical and other benefits through their home institutions.

-Application Instructions: Applicants must send the following items to the Center at email@example.com by January 1, 2014:
+Application Instructions: Applicants must submit the following items to the Center at firstname.lastname@example.org by January 15, 2015.

-· A copy of the approved dissertation prospectus; and
+· A copy of the approved dissertation prospectus

 · A writing sample from the dissertation, not to exceed 3,000 words.

 Please also arrange for three confidential letters of recommendation to be sent directly to the Center.
 One of these letters should come from the applicant’s dissertation advisor and should address the applicant’s timeline for completing the dissertation.
 Letters of recommendation are due by email January 15, 2015.